gSchool/DNA-release-2/01-welcome/02-pre-assessment.checkpoint.hidden.md

 ##### !answer

-* You support multiple teams throughout the day you often have to context switch to meet the demands of all the teams
+* You support multiple teams throughout the day and often have to context switch to meet the demands of all the teams
-* A software developer begin working on features that will provide greater functionality to the system but were not requested by users or stakeholders
+* A software developer begins working on features that will provide greater functionality to the system but were not requested by users or stakeholders
-* Due to scheduling conflicts you are unable to align the workflow across multiple divisions and delays capability deliver
+* Due to scheduling conflicts you are unable to align the workflow across multiple divisions and delays capability delivery

 ##### !end-answer